Reviews You Can Rely On

 Multi-function buttons

-One of our biggest gripes with the Mega XL is the user interface in the form of four multi-function buttons.
-It works, but it's not as straightforward as some of the other models we tested with touchscreens or single-function buttons.
-The display also can't match the vibrant color displays found on several other models but is still relatively clear, bright, and easy to read.
-Otherwise, testers were quite impressed by the Mega XL's features, performance, and battery life, especially considering the asking price.
+One of our biggest issues with the Mega XL has to do with the four multi-function button user interface.
+While it works, it's not as straightforward as some other models we tested that feature single-function buttons or touchscreens.
+The display also can't match the vibrant color of several other devices in our lineup.
+We prefer the user interface of the Garmin Edge 840, which operates via buttons and touchscreen.
+That said, the Mega XL is still relatively clear, bright, and easy to read.
+Bottom line, our testers were impressed by the Mega XL's features, performance, and battery life, especially when considering the price point.

 Read more: Lezyne Mega XL GPS review